21+ French Cottage Kitchen Ideas: Timeless Styling, Cozy Layouts, and Practical Planning

 Rustic Lighting Fixtures:

-Herb Gardens and Greenery:
+Herb Beds and Kitchen Greenery:

-Reclaimed Wood Accents:
+Reclaimed Wood Details:

 Charming Cookware Displays: